Castle of Diósgyőr

 The Castle of Diósgyőr is a medieval castle in the historical town of Diósgyőr which is now part of the Northern Hungarian city Miskolc.

 The first Castle of Diósgyőr was built probably in the 12th century and was destroyed during the Mongol invasion (1241–42).
 The current, Gothic castle was built after the invasion and reached the peak of its importance during the reign of King Louis the Great (1342–1382).
 Later it became a wedding gift for the queens of Hungary, which it remained until the Ottoman invasion of Hungary in the 16th century.
 By the end of the 17th century it was already in ruins.
-Archaeological excavations were made from the 1960s.
+Archaeological excavations of the site have been made, beginning in the 1960s.
 In 2014 the castle was restored; the rooms are furnished with Mediaeval-style furniture.

 History

 The first castle was built in the 12th century, it is likely that it was an earthwork and timber castle and was destroyed during the Mongol invasion (1241-1242).
 The castle that stands today was probably built by King Béla IV, who, after the Mongols left the country, ordered a castle to be built on every hilltop.
 In the earliest times the castle was an oval structure with a rounded donjon, surrounded by a polygonal outer wall.
 In 1316 it was mentioned as "new castle", which confirms the theory that it was built in place of a destroyed castle.
 Judging from a document listing the taxes paid by towns in 1330 it seems the town around the castle was one of the richest towns of the county.

 The castle had its prime during the reign of Louis I (Louis the Great).
 Its importance lay in standing near the road leading to Poland (the mother of Louis the Great, Elżbieta Lokietkówna, was a Polish princess; Louis himself became King of Poland in 1370.)
 The king had the castle rebuilt and modernised.
 Surrounded by several walls, the inner castle was built around a rectangular courtyard, and it had four towers, one on each corner.
 On the first floor were the storerooms and on the second floor were the rooms and the Knights' Hall, which was 25 m long and 13 m wide.
 The modernising of the castle was finished under the reign of Louis' daughter Mary.
 The castle was surrounded by a 4 m deep moat.